Crypto Wallet Remittances to El Salvador in 2024 Are Up 2.54% Compared to 2023

 In 2023, family remittances sent through cryptocurrency wallets to El Salvador declined by $43.79 million (34.56%) compared to 2022, dropping from $126.72 million to $82.93 million.

-Given the current trend, cryptocurrency wallet remittances to El Salvador are likely to decline further in 2024.
+If the current trend continues, cryptocurrency wallet remittances to El Salvador in 2024 are expected to align with those of 2023.

 SEE ALSO: Year to Date, Remittances to El Salvador